 ASB Kiwi Dollar Barometer

-Businesses are expecting the NZD to continue to ease according to the latest ASB Kiwi Dollar Barometer.
+New Zealand businesses expect the NZD to peak against both the USD and AUD in March 2014 before easing according to the latest ASB Kiwi Dollar Barometer.

 “While both importers and exporters expect the NZD/USD to depreciate over the coming year, exporters are expecting a much larger decline in the currency by September 2014,” says ASB Chief Economist Nick Tuffley.
 “This large divergence between importers and exporters’ expectations likely reflects the high degree of uncertainty over the NZD outlook in light of the relatively wide range the NZD/USD has traded in recently.”

 The expectations of a depreciation in the NZD have seen increased interest to hedge amongst importers.
 In contrast, exporters have trimmed back hedging intentions.
 However, exporters that do intend to hedge continue to plan hedging a higher proportion of their FX exposures than importers plan to.

 The Barometer finds the majority of businesses have reduced the duration of their hedging in response to recent shifts in the NZD, with exporters tending to shorten the duration of hedging by a greater length of time compared to importers.

 relatively wide range in recent months, leading to increased

 uncertainty over which direction the currency will go in the

 coming year.
 Increased volatility also means it is now more